 Pine Mountain Settlement School

-Carr began his collection of specimens sometime after his 50th birthday and quickly became conversant with the language of Botany and an avid enthusiast of all things botanical, particularly edible and medicinal botanicals.
-Sometimes idiosyncratic and redundant, his collection provides an excellent hands-on experience for the many school groups that have passed through the environmental education program at PMSS.
+Althought Carr began his collection of specimens sometime after his 50th birthday, his interests in all things botanical go much further back in time.
+Importantly, his interests became razor focused late in life and he quickly became conversant with the language of botany and an avid enthusiast of all things botanical, particularly edible and medicinal botanicals.
+His interests, sometimes idiosyncratic and redundant, still are remarkable and his collection provides an excellent hands-on experience for the many school groups that have passed through the Environmental Education Program at PMSS.
+Importantly, Carr and the collection demonstrate to all who have explored it, the joy of learning and how much can be learned by such intense focus.

-While many other botanical instructional centers exist within the state of Kentucky, the Pine Mountain Carr Collection is the only one that represents the focus of one single individual — Ellwood J. Carr.
+While many botanical instructional centers exist within the state of Kentucky, the Pine Mountain E. J. Carr Plant Center is the only one that represents the focus of one single individual — Ellwood J. Carr.
 Other representative centers within the state are listed below.

 BOTANICAL INSTRUCTIONAL CENTERS in Kentucky

-Botanical gardens used as instructional centers in the State may be found at the following locations:
+Botanical gardens used as instructional centers in the State may be found at the following locations.
+Carr was active with all these centers during is lifetime and they are fundamental to his knowledge and now many are indebted to Carr.

 # | Institution Name | City | State |